-Enjoy discovering adjectives with this easy game using your child's favorite books and stories.
+Explore the magic of adjectives using your child's favorite stories.

 Merriam-Webster's Collegiate Dictionary defines an adjective as: "a word belonging to one of the major form classes in any of numerous languages and typically serving as a modifier of a noun to denote a quality of the thing named, to indicate its quantity or extent, or to specify a thing as distinct from something else."